 When is Tai Chi available?

-Lewes Beginners & Improvers classes - from 11th September 2017.
+Lewes Beginners & Improvers classes - currently fully booked.

 Private lessons: By appointment Monday/Wednesday/Thursday/Friday.